 In this chapter, shake table experiments on the CVT equipped with Belleville washer stacks are described.
 The experimental setup, instrumentation, and washer installation process are detailed.
 The primary purpose of these experiments is to obtain measurements in support of the analysis procedure outlined in Chapter 2.
 Consequently, special instruments were used to measure the washer response in situ.
 Instrumentation was also designed with redundancy in mind, so that the same quantity is measured by multiple means and can be cross-checked.
-Some other checks such as sums of forces are moments are perform to confirm the integrity of the measurements.
+Some other checks such as sums of forces and moments are perform to confirm the integrity of the measurements.

 Test setup